 The Figure below shows the main data sources used for injury & ill health statistics, and an indication of the severity range that each source includes.
-An introduction to these sources is found below the Figure, and a full description of these, plus details of additional data sources (for example economic costs of workplace injuries and ill health, management of health and safety in the workplace, enforcement activity and employment) is available via the detailed description of data sources.
+An introduction to these sources is found below the Figure, and a full description of these, plus details of additional data sources (for example economic costs of workplace injuries and ill health, management of health and safety in the workplace and employment) is available via the detailed description of data sources.

 Each of the sources has strengths and weaknesses; this is explained in the full description (see the link above).
 Details about preferred data sources for illness and injury are also available.